Cast Aluminum vs Cast Iron – How Does the Newcomer Stack Up?

 4. Set your oven to 375 degrees F. Put down a sheet of foil and place your cookware upside down on the middle rack, overtop of it.

-5. Bake for 1 hour and then let cool
+5. Bake for 1 hour and then let cool.

-#2 How to Care for Cast Iron?
+How to Care for Cast Iron?

-#3 How to Care for Cast Aluminum
+How to Care for Cast Aluminum

 Like cast iron, you need to season your cast aluminum.
 The steps are the same as outlined above.
-As for cleaning, here are some steps:

 • Clean with warm water and mild detergent.
-Don’t use anything that you wouldn’t use on your skin
+Don’t use anything that you wouldn’t use on your skin.

 • Don’t leave food residue on them.
-Clean immediately as the acidity can degrade the nonstick coating
+Clean immediately, as the acidity can degrade the nonstick coating.

-• Don’t put it in the dishwasher
+• Please don’t put it in the dishwasher.

-• If your cookware becomes stained, you can use a mild aluminum cleaner
+• If your cookware becomes stained, you can use a mild aluminum cleaner.

 You should choose cast iron if: